In this guide we will setup the bridge connected to your homeserver. This guide

 Restart your homeserver to have it reread the config file an establish a connection to the bridge.

 Invite the bridge bot user into the admin room, so it can actually see and respond to commands.
 The bot’s user ID is formed from the

 sender_localpartfield of the registration file, and the homeserver’s domain name.
 For example:

-NOTE: At the time of writing, Riot does not recognize the Slack bot.
+NOTE: At the time of writing, Element does not recognize the Slack bot.
 This is okay.
 The bot is there.
-If Riot asks if you’re sure you want to invite @slackbot, just say yes.
+If Element asks if you’re sure you want to invite @slackbot, just say yes.